 Also known as: Outplacement Recruiter, Internal Recruiter, Staffing Agency Recruiter, Contingency Recruiter, HR Recruiter, In-House Recruiter, Corporate Recruiter, Retained Recruiter, Independent Recuiter, Staffing Recruiter, Head Hunter.

 A recruiter is someone who finds qualified, dedicated and invested candidates for a job vacancy, and works to meet the demands of both the employer and the employee.
 Each applicant is screened to see if they meet the minimum requirements for the advertised job.
 The recruiter will review the applicant's credentials, and evaluate them based on their professional presence, their punctuality, interviewing skills, and other determining factors.

 A recruiter can be the job seeker's eyes, ears, and advocate in the job market.
 They often have knowledge of opportunities that may not yet be advertised and can help the candidate by being a coach and an advisor during the job searching process.

 Would you make a good recruiter?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 First and foremost, recruiters help people find jobs, but they can also help candidates hone their résumés, prepare for interviews and manage salary negotiations.
 Recruiters can be a great resource, yet some job seekers are not aware of who they are, what they do and how best to work with them.
 There are several types of recruiters, but for the most part, the psychology and mechanics of recruiting remain the same.